 Salary is commensurate with qualifications and experience.
 The position is full-time, offers excellent opportunity for professional growth, and includes the full university benefits package.

-For best consideration, mail a cover letter (indicating Job # 2017-E), resume, and contact information for three professional references by November 20, 2017 (resumes will be accepted until position is filled) to:
+For best consideration, mail a cover letter (indicating Job # 2017-E), resume, and contact information for three professional references (resumes will be accepted until position is filled) to:

 Policy Analyst Search Committee